How many of you have been on a vacation you really looked forward to and yet the outcome was full of unforeseen problems? Here’s our story.

 Even though our used camper looked good from the outside, we had missed seeing the rotting wood under the metal which was unable to take the impact of the storm.
 Knowing that there was no way to fix our camper, we dealt with the loss of $675 (a lot of money for us) and took the top to the scrapyard for disposal.

-We made our way to my friend’s beautiful neighborhood pulling our decapitated popup camper.
+We made our way to my friend’s beautiful neighborhood pulling our decapitated popup camper into their driveway.
 We were greeted warmly by Carol, Skip, and their two boys even though we were the eyesore of the neighborhood.
-Our closet folded down and I had to raise it in order to get our belongings out.
+Our closet folded down and I had to raise it in order to get our belongings.
 Later, while at the campground we staged pictures of me swatting flies while eating at our table.
 We were a family that loved to laugh and used humor and ingenuity to deal with our situation.

 We were heading to Arizona next where we planned to see the Grand Canyon.
-We had heard that the sun would always shine.
-But instead we had rain on the way to the Grand Canyon and when we arrived, we felt like the Griswalls making It to Wally World, and finding it closed.
-We got out of our van and peeked over the canyon—but it was engulfed in heavy thick clouds.
+We had heard that the sun would always shine in Arizona.
+But instead we had rain on the way to the Grand Canyon and when we arrived, we felt like the Griswold family in National Lampoon’s Vacation trying to make it to Wally World, and finding it closed.
+We got out of our van and peeked over the canyon—but it was engulfed in heavy thick clouds, we couldn’t see anything.
 “Now what,” I said.
 “This might be the best time to see our former neighbors that moved to Sedona,” said Larry.
 It should clear up in a day or two.
 We returned in time to see a beautiful sunset that painted the canyon in shades of pink, purple and gold.